 There will be some overlap in basic research and valuing techniques mentioned in these features, like making sure you don't overlook a mark, but those are important points so they're always worth reiterating.
 And if an item isn't readily marked, or you can't find the mark described online, you might have to continue your research before the valuation process can begin.

-Use Resources from The Spruce
+Use Resources From The Spruce

 Writers on The Spruce work hard to provide you with information on antiques and collectibles, so this is always a great place to start when researching your treasures.
 In addition to information on antiques and collectibles, you'll find lots of articles on dolls, coins, and related topics.
 You'll also find antiques and collectibles information from a variety of writers pertaining to jewelry, vintage clothing, and flea markets here.

 After you've used the mark to research the item, then you can move on to valuing it.
-These articles on valuing antiques can help you move in that direction when you're ready:

 Let Your Library Lend a Hand